jundalisay/superb/content/en/research/sarkar/yogic-treatments/obesity.md

-+++
+---
-title= "Natural Diet for Obesity Patients"
+title: "Natural Diet for Obesity Patients"
-#heading= "Natural Treatments and Herbal Remedies"
+date: 2022-01-31
+author: "PR Sarkar"
-description= "When fat abnormally accumulates beyond the ordinary requirement of the body, it causes all the organs of the body to become incapacitated" image= "/photos/med/obesity.jpg" linkb= "/research/sarkar/yogic-treatments/menstruation" linkbtext= "menstruation" linkf= "/research/sarkar/yogic-treatments/paralysis" linkftext= "paralysis" icon = "/icons/yoga.jpg"
+description: "When fat abnormally accumulates beyond the ordinary requirement of the body, it causes all the organs of the body to become incapacitated"
-+++
+image: "/photos/med/obesity.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms